 Why is this medication prescribed?

-The combination of abacavir, dolutegravir, and lamivudine is used alone or along with other medications to treat HIV infection.
+The combination of abacavir, dolutegravir, and lamivudine is used alone or along with other medications to treat HIV infection in certain adults and children 3 months or older who weigh at least 13 lb (6 kg).
 Abacavir and lamivudine are in a class of medications called nucleoside analogue reverse transcriptase inhibitors (NRTIs) and dolutegravir is in a class of medications called integrase strand transfer inhibitors (INSTIs).
 They work by decreasing the amount of HIV in your blood and increasing the number of immune cells that help fight infections in your body.
 Although abacavir, dolutegravir, and lamivudine will not cure HIV, these medications may decrease your chance of developing acquired immunodeficiency syndrome (AIDS) and HIV-related illnesses such as serious infections or cancer.
-Taking these medications along with practicing safer sex and making other life-style changes may decrease the risk of getting or transmitting the HIV virus to other people.
+Taking these medications along with practicing safer sex and making other lifestyle changes may decrease the risk of getting or transmitting the HIV virus to other people.

 How should this medicine be used?

-The combination of abacavir, dolutegravir, and lamivudine comes as a tablet to take by mouth.
-It is usually taken, with or without food, once a day.
+The combination of abacavir, dolutegravir, and lamivudine comes as a tablet to take by mouth or tablets to be dissolved into a suspension (liquid) to be taken by mouth.
+The tablet is usually prescribed for adults and children weighing more than 55 lb (25 kg) and taken once daily with or without food.
+The tablets for suspension are prescribed for children weighing less than 55 lb (25 kg) and are taken once daily with or without food.
 Take abacavir, dolutegravir, and lamivudine at around the same time every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take abacavir, dolutegravir, and lamivudine exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Abacavir, dolutegravir, and lamivudine help to control HIV infection but do not cure it.
 Continue to take abacavir, dolutegravir, and lamivudine even if you feel well.
 Do not stop taking abacavir, dolutegravir, and lamivudine without talking to your doctor.